• Skip to primary navigation

 ×

-Grilling Montana / Recipes / Grill & Griddle Recipes / Kamado Grill Recipes / Big Green Egg Recipes / Delicious Beef Short Ribs
+Grilling Montana / Recipes / Grill & Griddle Recipes / Kamado Grill Recipes / Big Green Egg Recipes / Sous Vide Beef Short Ribs

 Jump to Recipe

-There's something magical about slowly cooked beef short ribs.
+There's something magical about slowly cooked sous vide beef short ribs.

 To the uninitiated, the beef short rib is a hunk of meat about the size of a teenager's fist that's usually attached to the bone.

-Most people cook them in a dutch oven with herbs, wine, and aromatic vegetables until the meat is fall off the bone tender.
+Most people cook them in a Dutch oven with herbs, wine, and aromatic vegetables until the meat falls off the bone tender.

 Short Ribs before grilling on big green egg